pjtunstall/filler/README.md

 }
 ```

-With this choice of border width and cost, maximilian possibly has a slight advantage over terminator (maximilian 65, terminator 50; 57% to 43%), but I'd need to experiment further to be sure and to see if other values of these parameters are better.
+Given the lack of effect, I've removed these lines for now.

-## What next?
+## Other ideas

-I've tried lowering the weight of the cells bordering enemy territory as Jani suggests.
-He makes a plausible argument as to why this would help, and says it did help him, but I haven't noticed any difference, so my current implementation omits this refinement.

-I've also played with the idea of giving maximilian different behavior on the first few moves, such as fanning out, but all the variations I've tried so far make it worse.
-But maybe there is a pattern out there that would work.
+I've played with the idea of giving maximilian different behavior on the first few moves, such as fanning out, but all the variations I've tried so far make it worse.
+Maybe there's some other pattern out there that would work.

+I've tried [Robin Schramm (wobula)'s](https://github.com/wobula/filler) idea of giving moderate preference to a vertical line dividing the board down the middle.
+(Like Jani, he gives high preference to cells close to but not adjacent to enemy territory.)
+However, this caused a deterioration in performance for me.
+With this tweak, terminator consistently won.
+It's possible I just didn't find the right weight to give the center line or that there's some other feature of my implementation that's thwarting its effectiveness.
+Robin's README is well worth a look.
+The "heatmap" shows exactly how he's weighting the cells, and his statement of the rules clarifies some points in the official instructions, in particular, the rules concerning bounds.

+Another 42 School sudent, [Pierre Bondoerffer](https://github.com/pbondoer/42-filler), has a curious remark on his filler README: "Filler's VM wraps the map around, so there's ways to take advantage of that."
+This can't mean that a piece placed so that it extends outside one edge of the board will wrap around to the other side.
+That would be at odds with the rule that shape cells mustn't extend outside of the playing area.
+Or, to put it another way, the rule would be superfluous.
+Indeed, my bot loses by making an erroneous move when I remove the bounds-check condition.
+I can't think what else it could mean though.

 ## Notes